Choosing the Best 4x4 Winch for your Vehicle

 The gear train is the part of the winch that gears down the motor and turns the winch.
 The lower the gear ratio, the faster winch.

 The winch motor powers the drum so it can pull and wrap the wire around itself.
-Typically available in 12v or 24v models.
+Winches are typically available in 12 volt or 24 volt models.

 Winch Control Box